JL710/iced-guide/src/README.md

 Since the last version, there is also a new, great [pocket guide](https://docs.iced.rs/iced/#the-pocket-guide) that I advise everyone to read.

 Some large structural changes are discussed and proposed in rfc's that can be found in the [rfcs repository](https://github.com/iced-rs/rfcs).
+If you are wondering when and what new features are planned, you can take a look at the [roadmap](https://whimsical.com/roadmap-iced-7vhq6R35Lp3TmYH4WeYwLM).

 ## Other Learning Resources